yandex-cloud/terraform-provider-yandex/website/docs/r/api_gateway.html.markdown

 * `description` - (Optional) Description of the Yandex Cloud API Gateway.
 * `labels` - (Optional) A set of key/value label pairs to assign to the Yandex Cloud API Gateway.
 * `custom_domains` - (Optional) Set of custom domains to be attached to Yandex API Gateway.
+* `connectivity` - (Optional) Gateway connectivity.
+If specified the gateway will be attached to specified network.
+* `connectivity.0.network_id` - Network the gateway will have access to.
+It's essential to specify network with subnets in all availability zones.

 ## Attributes Reference